NinaEffenberger/NinaEffenberger.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Since February 2025, I am a Postdoc in Reto Knutti's research group <a href="https://iac.ethz.ch/group/climate-physics.html">Climate Physics</a> at ETH Zürich.
+Since February 2025, I am a PostDoc in Reto Knutti's research group <a href="https://iac.ethz.ch/group/climate-physics.html">Climate Physics</a> at ETH Zürich.
 During my PhD I was part of Nicole Ludwig's group <a href="https://www.mlsustainableenergy.com">Machine Learning in Sustainable Energy Systems</a> at the University of Tübingen where I also joined the International Max Planck Research School for Intelligent Systems (<a href="https://imprs.is.mpg.de">IMPRS-IS</a>).

 <!--My current research focuses on developing probabilistic machine learning algorithms for wind power forecasting.
 I am very interested in physics-informed machine learning and believe that choosing the right data is at least as crucial as choosing the right model. -->